purpleteam-labs/purpleteam-doc/local/local-workflow.md

 # local workflow

-# Setting up for running emissaries

-* Make sure there is a firewall rule to allow the app-scanner container access to the host for `sam local`
-* Make sure host [IP forwarding](https://www.dedoimedo.com/computers/docker-networking.html#mozTocId387645) is [turned on](https://linuxconfig.org/how-to-turn-on-off-ip-forwarding-in-linux)

 # Emulating the AWS Lambda service

 Leaving `docker stats` running in a terminal is often useful to see which containers are running and how much work they're doing.